mjordan/islandora_workbench/README.md

 An example of a CSV value that adds a new target term is:

-`relators:art:person:Jordan, Mark`
+`"relators:art:person:Jordan, Mark"`

 You can also add multiple new targets:

-`relators:art:person:Annez, Melissa|relators:art:person:Jordan, Mark`
+`"relators:art:person:Annez, Melissa|relators:art:person:Jordan, Mark"`

 Note that: